(This page is under construction. Apologies for the delay.)

 I am still trying to grasp the deeper significance of ancestral places and their imprinted wisdom on the geography of us people.
 I am merely a beginning student who has been honored to learn from our greatest Kumu, our greatest teachers.
 I do not take this lightly.
 I take it as a huge responsibility, a deeper purpose.
 And although It often feels like a great undertaking: to walk between the realms of the conscious and unconscious in such magnitudes, I have already seen what walking this path has given me.
 A greater sense of myself.
 A greater understanding of the mystery of life and a clearer vision of where we as a people are going…

-If you choose to follow this blog, you will be diving along with me into my journey.
-I will attempt to post regularly beginning now and all the way through the six months on Hōlanikū, as well as the return.
 If you would like further information about this place and the work that we do, please visit the Kure Atoll Conservancy page.
 If you would like deeper information on this place, there are many resources for this.
-Check out Kekuewa Kikiloi work titled Rebirth of an Archipelago: Sustaining a Hawaiian Cultural Identity for People and Homeland as well as some of his other work: KŪKULU MANAMANA: RITUAL POWER AND RELIGIOUS EXPANSION IN HAWAIʻI THE ETHNO-HISTORICAL AND ARCHAEOLOGICAL STUDY OF MOKUMANAMANA AND NIHOA ISLANDS
+Check out Kekuewa Kikiloi work titled Rebirth of an Archipelago: Sustaining a Hawaiian Cultural Identity for People and Homeland as well as this video

 Mahalo nui for your interest in my story!